 The most effective way to prevent an infestation is to stop a plant(s) before enters or leaves a lake.
 So we teach boaters how to intercept and remove plants from their trailers, boats, and fishing gear by stationing our inspection several launches on Rangeley, Mooselookmeguntic, and Cupsuptic Lakes.
-If you would like to help us increase our coverage at the ramps, please contact Amanda Davis at 864-7311 x 5.
+If you would like to help us increase our coverage at the ramps, please contact Amanda Laliberte at 864-7311 x 5.

 All Boat Inspection Educators attend a FREE workshop where they receive all the materials they will need.
 Once trained volunteers fill 1-3 hour shifts a few times per month or per week – meeting boaters and visitors at the launches while enjoying views of the lake.